Investing Books – Top 5 | NiftyTrader

 In a 2010 interview with Becky Quick of CNBC, Warren Buffett said the dumbest stock he ever bought was Berkshire Hathaway.

-Its quite interesting to see how he turned his mistake of buying Berkshire Hathaway into his biggest success.
+It's quite interesting to see how he turned his mistake of buying Berkshire Hathaway into his biggest success.

 These letters require repetitive reading and constant thinking.
 You may agree or disagree on certain things but the most important thing is that you have to understand what Mr.Buffett is trying to say.